box/developer.box.com/content/guides/tooling/postman/quick-start/3-log-in-to-box.md

   To authenticate yourself you will need to send your browser to the Box login screen to authorize your **Box App** to access to your **User** account.

-  Setting up this flow up can be hard, which is why we have made this straightforward for you with the button below.
+  Setting this flow up can be hard, which is why we have made this straightforward for you with the button below.

   ## Log into your Box app